Kulturtolk

 Should You Take That Job Abroad?

-Filed under: Blog — Tags: , , , , , , , , — admin @ 3:08 pm
+Filed under: Blog — Tags: , , , , , , , , — kulturtolkNOadmin @ 3:08 pm

 Here is an excellent article from Fortune in the style of an advice column.
 Annie Fisher is Fortune’s advice columnist in “Ask Annie”, and she has some good things to say.
 “Not Packing Yet” writes in to ask if he should bother with the offers given to him by his company to take an international assignment in Spain or Latin America (because he speaks Spanish).
 The article summarizes current trends and offers solid advice based on those.
 The trends are changing, and the current situation shows that more managers are being sent abroad this year.
 And although it’s easier to stay in touch with the home office these days thanks to the internet, there are still challenges faced when returning home and finding a place for yourself professionally.
 The article offers up both points of view and even features Thunderbird professor Mansour Javidan, who is extremely active in researching and promoting effective work across cultures for executives and managers.
 He is heading Thunderbird’s Global Mindset Project.
 Read more about him and the project here.
 The main point of the article is that taking on an expat assignment should be preceded by thoughtful consideration and preparation.
 Just jumping in could lead to failure and running away could mean losing out on some of the best experiences of your life, as well a successful career, especially if you have C-level ambitions.